 - Properly installed safety net

 - No jumpers under 6 years old

 If negligence led to your child being seriously injured on a trampoline in Philadelphia, you could have a case on your hands.
 Whether it was a property owner or product manufacturer, the negligent party should be held responsible for their actions.
-At Shrager & Sachs, we believe in standing up for what’s right.
+At Shrager, Sachs, & Blanco, we believe in standing up for what’s right.
 Contact us today so we can review your case and help you do the same.